Accuracy of spectral element method for wave, parabolic and Schr\"{o}dinger equations: Quadrature error estimates

-\begin{remark} There is half order loss in \eqref{bilinear-form-estimate} and \eqref{xz-bilinear-quad-estimate}, only when using $v \in V^h$ for non-diagonal $\mathbf a$, i.e., when solving second order equations containing mixed second order derivatives with Neumann boundary conditions. \end{remark}
+\begin{remark} There is half order loss in \eqref{bilinear-form-estimate}, only when using $v \in V^h$ for non-diagonal $\mathbf a$, i.e., when solving second order equations containing mixed second order derivatives with homogeneous Neumann boundary conditions. { See \cite{Li2021} for detailed proof of \eqref{xz-bilinear-quad-estimate} for the homogeneous Neumann boundary condition case, i.e., $(\mathbf a\nabla u)\cdot\mathbf n = 0$ along the domain boundary. } \end{remark}

 We have the Gronwall's inequality in integral form as follows: \begin{lemma} Let $\xi(t)$ be continuous on $[0,T]$ and

 for constant $C_1\geq 0$ and $\alpha(t)\geq 0$ nondescreasing in $t$.
 Then $ \xi(t) \leq \alpha(t) e^{C_1 t}$ thus $ \xi(t) \leq \alpha(t) e^{C_1 T}=C\alpha(t)$ for all $0\leq t \leq T$. \end{lemma}